jeremiah/gdp-ota-setup/README.md

 - now, IF you are building from source, you'll need to add the uuid to the following files
   - `meta-genivi-dev/recipes-sota/rvi/device_id`, update so it is `genivi.org/device/YOUR_UUID`
   - `meta-genivi-dev/recipes-sota/sota-client-append/sota.toml`, update the field `uuid = "YOUR_UUID"`
-  - build the image by running `bitbake genivi-dev-platform` from your `gdp-src-build` directory
+  - rebuild the image by running `bitbake genivi-dev-platform` from your `gdp-src-build` directory
-  - copy the `run-qemu-net` script from this repo to your `gdp-src-build` directory
-  - start image with `./run-qemu-net genivi-dev-platform`
+  - start image as per the instructions above
 - ssh into it with `ssh root@127.0.0.1 -p 2223`, the password is `root`
-- IF you didn't build from source with uuid added, you'll have to edit two files:
+- IF you didn't build from source with uuid added:
+  - start the prebuilt image as per the instructions above
+  - you'll have to edit two files
   - `/etc/opt/rvi/device_id`, update so it is `genivi.org/device/YOUR_UUID`
   - `/etc/sota.toml`, update the field `uuid = "YOUR_UUID"`
   - run the command `systemctl restart rvi sota_client` (it takes about a minute)